rsliter/hunter-agile-web-development/SYLLABUS.md

 * *Homework*: there will be discussion on two reading assignments in the following lecture:
     * [Why New York Subway Lines are Missing Train Clocks](https://www.theatlantic.com/technology/archive/2015/11/why-dont-we-know-where-all-the-trains-are/415152/)
-    * “Planning” chapter from eXtreme Programming Explained.
+    * “Planning” chapter (Chapter 12) from eXtreme Programming Explained.

 ### September 5: How We Build Software in Teams
 * Discussion of assigned readings.